From one agitation in Kerala to another..

 Dr. P. R. Sreemahadevan Pillai, Principal,P.E.T.
 Engineering College, Tiruchendur Road, Valliyoor, Tirunelveli, who has been involved extensively in efforts to conserve nature and has taken part in issues against environmental degradation (click here for one of his write ups)has written a book,

-which deals exclusively with the cola giant's escapades in Plachimada.
+The Saga of Plachimadawhich deals exclusively with the cola giant's escapades in Plachimada.
 The Saga of Plachimada, written in English and published by M/s.
 VAK, Mumbai, is being released at 1 p.m. on 14 Feb 2008, at the venue of the VIBGYOR film festival at Thrissur, Kerala, India.

 I am pasting herein the Preface from the book, The Saga of Plachimada.